jadabrenon/latin102portfolio/translation3.md

 Choose two choices of syntax, word order, or diction that Hyginus makes in this passage that complement or enhance the meaning of the passage’s content.
 Discuss briefly s in 3-4 sentences.
 Italicize Latin words when citing them.

-Hyginu's diction helps to enhance the passage.
-For example, Hyginus choice to omit Hercules name from each sentence and thos helped make the sentcnes flow better.
-If he had kept the name Hercules then the passage would have felt repetative.
-The passage is also enahcned when Hyginus names each of the individual horses, enhancing the idea of how challenging it was for Hecules to kill every one of them.
+The passage is enhanced by diction when Hyginus names each of the individual horses, which suggests just how difficult it was for Hercules to kill every one of them.
+Also, Hyginus uses the irregular comparitive of *maiorem* which allows us to conclude that Jupiter helped him clean the stall for the majority of the time.
+This choice helps us achieve a much stronger awareness of the situation as it indicates just how much Jupiter helped in cleaning the manure.